Instant Accessto State, County and Municipal Records

 New Jersey Inmate Records

-New Jersey inmate records contain official information on individuals booked into or incarcerated in prisons and jails in the State of New Jersey.
-These records include personal and administrative information of inmates.
-Personal inmate records are identifying information such as name, age, sex, inmate number, and booking photo.
+New Jersey inmate records contain official information on individuals booked into or incarcerated in prisons and jails in New Jersey.
+These records include the personal and administrative information of inmates.
+Personal inmate records are identifying information such as name, age, sex, inmate number, and mugshot.
 Jails and prisons also keep information describing inmates’ arrival, stay, and release.
 These records contain details of each inmate’s offense, security risk, transfer, incarceration, and release.
-While most personal and administrative inmate records are publicly available, correctional facilities restrict access to others such as inmates’ health records.
+While most personal and administrative inmate records are publicly available per the New Jersey Open Public Record Act, correctional facilities restrict access to others, such as inmates’ health records.

 Besides state-run correctional facilities, New Jersey also has county jails.
 There are 21 county jails in the state, one for each county.
-Check the complete List of New Jersey County Jails to find the addresses, websites, wardens’ contact information, and phone numbers of these detention facilities.
+Check the complete list of New Jersey County Jails to find the addresses, websites, wardens’ contact information, and phone numbers of these detention facilities.
 County jails are operated by County Departments/Divisions of Corrections in New Jersey.
 These departments are under county governments or their Departments of Public Safety.
 In a few cases, Sheriff’s Offices/Departments oversee the operations of county jails.
-Even when under the management of county Sheriff’s Offices/Departments, New Jersey county jails are headed by wardens.

 How Do I Send Money to an Inmate in New Jersey?

 State prisons under the administration of NJDOC no longer receive money orders on behalf of inmates.
 The state’s Department of Corrections contracts inmate fund transfers to JPay.
-To fund an inmate’s account, send the money through this payment processor.
+Persons who wish to fund an inmate’s account must send the money through this payment processor.